kotv-gaming/kotv-docs/KOTV Constitution.md

 * Getting members’ feedback for the **Staff** during meetings.

 Rights:
-* Same as members,
-* To be ousted by a vote during **Staff Meetings**,
 * Ratifying kick of members, if constitution or duties of members has been breached
 * Ratifying exceptional kicks in case of any [EULA](https://www.planetside2.com/eula) breach.

 ### 3. Rights and Duties of the **Force Commander**

-Same rights and duties as a member.
 Same rights as **Staff**.
 Duties:
 * Lead an **independent **military body,